All Episodes

 Later on in the entry, the notebook describes an intent to whack the CEO of one of the insurance companies at its investor conference.

-And as described above, October 22nd, 2024, that was approximately six weeks before the date of the murder of the victim, which occurred on the date of Company One's investors' conference.
+And as described above, October 22nd, 2024, that was approximately six weeks before the date of the murder of the victim, which occurred on the date of Company One's investor conference.

-And then it goes on to say the Fed's letter recovered from Mangione stated, I wasn't working with anyone.
+Then it goes on to say, the Fed's letter recovered from Mangione stated, I wasn't working with anyone.

 This was fairly trivial.

-Some elementary social engineering, basic CAD, a lot of patience.
+Some elementary social engineering, basic CAD, a lot of patients.

-Based on my own research, I believe that CAD refers to computer.
+Based on my own research, I believe that CAD refers to computer aid.

 Yeah, and that right there, bro.